2014 South American Junior Rugby Championship "A"

-The 2014 South American Junior Rugby Championship (Sudamérica Rugby (CONSUR) Championship) Division A was the first edition of the newly formatted South American Junior Rugby Championship for Under 19 national teams.
-It was held in Montevideo from September 14 to September 20.
+The 2014 South American Junior Rugby Championship (Sudamérica Rugby (CONSUR) Championship) Division A was the first edition of the newly formatted South American Junior Rugby Championship for Under-19 national teams.
+It was held in Montevideo, Uruguay from September 14 to September 20.
 The top 4 nations of South America play the tournament.

 Uruguay was the champion had to play for the Junior CONSUR Cup against Argentina.

 The tournament served as CONSUR's qualifier for the 2015 World Rugby Under 20 Trophy to be held in Portugal.